0x9ONU/Obsidian-Notes/2 - Graduate/1 - Year 1/Fall 2026/1 - Database Theory/1 - Module 1/Lecture 2 - Formal Relational Query Language.md

 $$
 \Pi_{A_{1}, A_{2}, \dots, A_{k}}(r)
 $$
 The result is defined as the relation of $k$ columns obtained by erasing the columns that are not listed
-- **Duplicate roews removed** from the result, since relations are *sets*
+- **Duplicate rows removed** from the result, since relations are *sets*
 - Some tuples may be the same (two of the same names) but may have a different title
 - Be careful because you may loose data
 - Returns a set of tuples over the select operators over the subscript of the given operator as long as the tuple exceeds the table